camunda-community-hub/camunda-8-helm-profiles/README.md

 ## How is it Organized?

-This repository is organized into sub folders.
-Each subfolder (except the `include` folder) is designed to support a specific (and opinionated) use case (aka "profile").
+Each subfolder of this project is designed to support a specific (and opinionated) use case (aka "profile").

 For example, the `azure/nginx/tls` profile contains everything needed to create a new AKS Cluster, and setup Camunda with TLS nginx ingress.